 Even where the bitch and the dog are fertile and timing of the mating is perfect, 15% of bitches will fail to get pregnant during a particular heat period.
 This is normal.
 Only when a bitch has failed to achieve pregnancy in two consecutive cycles is further investigation warranted

-Fertility of the dog
+Age and Fertility of the Male Dog

 As dogs age, they become more likely to suffer from reproductive infections and inflammation that may compromise the quality of their semen.
 Even a formerly virile and fecundate dog could suffer diminished fertility between one mating and the next.
 It is thus appropriate to have his semen examined for its quantity and viability, particularly if he has had a recent history of failing to get more than a few normally fertile bitches pregnant.

-Age of the bitch
+Age and Fertility of the Bitch

 As already discussed, the fertility of the bitch drops rapidly once she gets to “middle age” – by six years old her chance of conceiving drops by a third; once she is 7 years old, it drops by a half.